ohansemmanuel/advanced-react-patterns-ultrasimplified/README.md

 Ideally, **you're not new to React**.
 This is targetted more towards intermediate React engineers, but I'm sure a diligent beginner may work through these PRs as well.

-For ease, working through these patterns in a set of PRs allows you to focus on a bit at a time, with only new changes considered.
+Some comforting words: working through these patterns in a set of PRs allows you to focus on a bit at a time, with only new changes considered.
 Give it a try.
 It might turn out easier than you think.

 ## How do I run the demos locally?